advantageous/systemd-cloud-watch/README.md

 Improvements:

 * Added unit tests (there were none).
+* Heavily reduced locking by using [qbit](https://github.com/advantageous/go-qbit) instead of original implementation.
 * Added cross compile so I can develop/test on my laptop (MacOS).
 * Made logging stateless.
 No more need for a state file.
 * No more getting out of sync with CloudWatch.